 Shopping online saves me a lot of time.
 It spares me from traffic congestion and the agony of waiting in line at the store counters.
 Generally, I’m satisfied with the services these different online shops provide, particularly that of Lazada.

-But just like any other service providers, Lazada is not perfect.
+But just like many other service providers, many online stores I’ve used were not perfect.
 There are instances that could have been done better.
 And I think I am not alone in having observed some common lapses in online services.
 Among the bad experiences I’ve had include

 - Frustration over a product that is not what the picture depicted